We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 Next, you decide to only charge your $50 water bill to the card each month.
 This gives you a utilization rate of only 10%, which is the ideal level for maxing out the credit utilization part of your score.

 For each month you have the secured credit card account open, you’ll be building your length of credit history.
+Also check out our article, How Long Does It Take to Build Credit With a Secured Credit Card? for more information on the timeline for this.

-And since you already have an installment loan, adding a revolving account (secured credit card) will improve the credit mix portion of your score.
+Since you already have an installment loan, adding a revolving account (secured credit card) will improve the credit mix portion of your score.

 Now, if you have bad credit, how a secured credit card can help your credit score changes a little bit.